The Holy Mountain or Agion Oros is an amazing space that seems to belong to another sphere of the world, located in the middle of European territory.

 That is, here an intense, pure, brilliant Christianity is practiced, or, as a man in one piece would say, here we find the “Mother” and Father of Orthodoxy.

 The Holy Mountain is truly an imposing mountain, with a height of over two thousand meters, rising suddenly and rising conically from the sea.
-It looks exactly as you would like a holy mountain to be, symmetrical, majestic, tall, but accessible enough to reach its top.
+It looks exactly as you would like a holy mountain to be, symmetrical, majestic, tall, but accessible enough to be able to reach its top.

 It is not located on an island, although it seems so at first glance.
 It is a peninsula with a narrow land connection, which is blocked with barbed wire barriers.